cybergarage/round-cc/doc/round_internals.md

 ## Messaging

-Node can communicate to other nodes in the same cluster using [RPC (remote procedure call)](http://en.wikipedia.org/wiki/Remote_procedure_call) over HTTP.
+Node can communicate to other nodes in the same cluster using [RPC (remote procedure call)](http://en.wikipedia.org/wiki/Remote_procedure_call) over HTTP or HTTPU.

 ### Protocol